-See the human resources office if you have questions about your eligibility for HPA benefit programs.
+Contact your HR Generalist if you have questions about your eligibility for HPA benefit programs.

 TEMPORARY employees are those who are hired as interim replacements, to temporarily supplement the work force, or to assist in the completion of a specific project.
 Employment assignments in this category are of a limited duration.
 Employment beyond any initially stated period does not imply a change in employment status.
 Temporary employees retain that status unless and until notified of a change.